AgustinSRG/Showdown-ChatBot/README.md

 For more guides and documentation, check the [Showdown-ChatBot Wiki](https://github.com/AgustinSRG/Showdown-ChatBot/wiki)

 Add-ons
 ------------

-Add-ons are like optional modules you can install for your bot.
-They are rather limited and have no translation feature but they can be used to add custom commands and very specific features to your bot.
-Some public add-ons [here](https://github.com/AgustinSRG/Showdown-ChatBot/wiki#add-ons).
+Add-ons are like optional, single-file modules you can install for your bot.
+They can be used to add custom commands and specific features to your bot.

+You can find some of them in the [Official add-ons list](./add-ons/README.md) in this repository.

+If you wish to develop one, start with the [Add-on template](./add-ons/template.js).
+Also check the [Add-ons development guide](https://github.com/AgustinSRG/Showdown-ChatBot/wiki/Deveopment-of-Add-ons) and the [Basic Development Guide](https://github.com/AgustinSRG/Showdown-ChatBot/wiki/Basic-Development-Guide).

 Contributing
 ------------